-You’ll stay overnight at Eurong Beach Resort located on Seventy-Five Mile beach with apartment-style accommodation and your choice of a shared quad room, or a private twin room.
-The resort has two swimming pools, two bars, and a cafe where you can relax after a day of exploring.
+Your 2-day tour of Fraser Island departs from Hervey Bay or Rainbow Beach, and includes an overnight stay at Eurong Beach Resort, located next to the ocean on Seventy-Five Mile beach.
+The apartment-style accommodation offers shared quad rooms.
+The resort has two swimming pools, two bars and a cafe.
 One breakfast, two lunches and a dinner are included.

 After pickup at your hotel in Hervey Bay or meeting at Rivers Head, you’ll board the ferry to Fraser Island.
 On the island, you’ll travel with your expert guide by comfortable four-wheel drive (4WD) air-conditioned coach as you explore the World Heritage-listed island.
 Keep an eye out for wild dingos as you drive!